 - Herbrand equivalence: this is the strongest, and therefore most desirable, notion of equivalence.
 Two symbolic expressions are Herbrand equivalent if and only if they are exactly equal.
 As we have seen, two Herbrand equivalent programs will produce the same results, independently of the way in which the arithmetic operations are implemented. - IEEE equivalence: this is a slightly weaker relation.
-There are a number of identities for real arithmetic that also hold for IEEE arithmetic, e.g, x+y=y+x, xy=yx, and 1x=x1=x+0=0+x=x/1=x.
+There are a number of identities for real arithmetic that also hold for IEEE arithmetic, e.g. x + y = y + x, xy = yx, and 1x = x1 = x + 0 = 0 + x = x/1 = x.
 Two elements of S(X) are considered to be equivalent if one can be transformed to the other by a finite sequence of transformations corresponding to such identities.
 Two IEEE equivalent programs must produce the same output on any platform implementing IEEE arithmetic.
 Of course, they would also produce the same output if the arithmetic were exactly real arithmetic. - Real equivalence: this is weaker still.
 Two elements of S(X) are considered to be equivalent if one can be transformed to the other using any identities of real numbers, including those that do not hold for IEEE arithmetic, such as the associativity of addition or multiplication, and the distributive property.
 Two real equivalent programs would produce the same results if all computations were performed as real arithmetic, but they may produce different results when run on an actual computer, even one that implements IEEE arithmetic.
 The differences may be slight, but in some situations the error can mushroom and the two can differ greatly.

 The sad truth is that real equivalence is often the best that we can hope for.
 This is because there are many common scenarios that rely on associativity or some other property that does not hold for IEEE arithmetic.
 For example, it is often the case that one needs to compute a sum of floating-point variables that reside in the local memory of different processes and return the result to every process.
 MPI provides a convenient way to do this: one just calls MPI_Allreduce with a parameter specifying that the reduction operation is to be floating-point addition.
 However, the MPI Standard states that the implementation may add the values in any order-the implementation is not even required to use the same order twice.
 Hence an MPI program making one call to MPI_Allreduce may produce different results when run twice on the same input, even if the execution platform uses IEEE arithmetic.
-Because the MPI functions that perform reductions do not specify the order in which the arithmetic operations are applied, real equivalence is usually the best that can be achieved for programs that use these functions.

 For programs that are real but not IEEE equivalent, difficult issues may arise in creating test oracles or in determining whether the error (the difference between the actual results and what the results would have been had real arithmetic been used) falls within acceptable bounds.
 Such questions are simply beyond the scope of our method.
-Other investigations have attempted to deal precisely with floating-point errors, in different circumstances; see, for example, [15] and the references cited there.
+Other investigations have attempted to deal precisely with floatingpoint errors, in different circumstances; see, for example, [14] and the references cited there.